10 Practices for Great Website Design

 7. A Stable Content Management System

 When choosing a platform to create your website, the many choices can leave you confused.
 Some platforms are easy to use but have limited functionality to go with the regular monthly fee.
 Other sites are free to use but very complex to understand.
-The average user needs to find a stable, well maintained CMS with an extensive support network to call on.
+The average user needs to find a stable, well-maintained CMS with an extensive support network to call on.
 A Content Management System such as WordPress is a well-established platform that enables you to update your content without knowing code.
 There is a learning curve, but you can easily find guidance with such a lot of support out there.
 Keeping your platform maintained will ensure your visitors don’t encounter errors or delays that will lose their trust.

 8. Website Optimised for Search

 Just because you publish a website on the internet doesn’t mean your target market will see your site.
 Several factors contribute to a well-optimised site that can be found via a browser search.
 These include ensuring your site is indexed with Google, Bing and other providers.
 To be crawled, indexed and well ranked by a search engine, you need to optimise your website for technical, on-page and off-page SEO.
 Some of these areas that need optimisation include- HTTP Header responses, speed, sitemaps, redirects, links, headers, titles and metadata.
 Again, Google Console is a great tool to show you areas to improve.
 Because ranking a website is such a competitive area now, it is advisable to learn how to carry out search engine optimisation to have the best chances of ranking well.
 By keeping track of your conversions from your marketing and SEO efforts, you can discover what is working for you and compare the impact of any changes to your site.
+Read more about optimising your website with these 5 basic SEO steps to start your website.

 9. Tailor Your Website to Your Marketing Plan